 The area offers great hiking, paddling, boating, mountain biking, birding and disc golf (Paint Creek State Park is only 2 miles away and the Highlands Nature Sanctuary is 7).
 And a visit to the nearby Amish markets and bakery is a must!

 Site #1: The great thing about this site is that it is right beside the pond and is the shortest walk (1 min) from the parking area.
 Enjoy easy access to the dock and the communal fire pit with a picnic table and additional seating (the downside is that it is shared by other campers, but there's a good chance you will be the only ones!).
+A great site to enjoy the night sky!
 When the ground is dry, it is possible to drive down to the site, if necessary, for unloading.
 Camper vans are OK (no hookups).

 Site #2: This site is set back in the woods, just beyond the pond (to the left) and overlooks a small creek.
 It is completely shaded when the trees have their leaves and is quite private.
 Good hammock trees!
 The site offers a picnic table and small fire ring and is just a short walk (1 min) to the pond, communal fire pit and privy.
 (2- minute walk from parking, however, it is possible to drive down around the pond for unloading, if necessary, when the ground is dry.
 Please park near gate).